 I decided to call it a day, setting up camp between the two caravans that were parked up for the camp night.
 I was already heavily fatigued and I definitely needed some rest.
 It was already late in the afternoon so I had to make a choice, fast.
 The nomads had advised me that the terrain was going to be brutally rocky and that there was a great chance that the winds would be even stronger up ahead due to the flat, shrub-less landscape that provided no wind break at all.
 At least if I were to stay at this location, the few trees and plantations that surround the camp site, as well as the caravan panels that effectively acts as a wall against the elements, any strong winds that may occur overnight would be alleviated.

-Despite the little mishap in the creek bed and the lack of progress made, it was an idea end to the day.
+Despite the little mishap in the creek bed and the lack of progress made, it was an ideal end to the day.
 A starry galaxy to grace the beautiful night sky, as the campfire burned gently within the calm windless atmosphere, this is probably what a proper motorcycle road trip should constitute.
 A time to think, space to immerse oneself and a soothing environment to put your feet up and recuperate for another big day on the road.
 Marvellous.

 Basic Statistics for the day: